MicrosoftDocs/powerbi-docs/powerbi-docs/service-set-data-alerts.md

 ## Tips and troubleshooting

-* Alerts are currently not supported for Bing tiles, or card tiles with date/time measures.
+* Alerts aren't supported for card tiles with date/time measures.

 * Alerts only work with numeric data types.

 * Alerts only work on refreshed data.
 They don't work on static data.

-* Alerts will only work on streaming datasets if you build a KPI, card, or gauge report visual and then pin that visual to the dashboard.
+* Alerts only work on streaming datasets if you build a KPI, card, or gauge report visual and then pin that visual to the dashboard.

 ## Next steps